flash62au/WiTcontroller/README.md

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

-3. A wiThrottle Server to connect to.
-WiTcontroller will work with any wiThrottle Server. e.g.
+3. A WiThrottle Server to connect to.
+WiTcontroller will work with any WiThrottle Server. e.g.

     * JMRI
     * DCC++EX